JustCallMeRob/jpl-asteroid-data-analysis/README.md

 The focus of this project was to determine what makes an asteroid potentially dangerous to human life on Earth.

-In order to view the project simply open the jupyter notebook present in it, everything else is explained within it.
+In order to view the project simply open the jupyter notebook zerotopandas-course-project.ipynb, everything else is explained within it.

 Following tasks completed in the project:
    - data preparation and cleaning